feydor/coolmidi/Readme.md

 ========
 A MIDI parser, sequencer, and CLI player.
 * Plays format 0 & 1 MIDI files
+* Files with SysEx events should work (tested files with GS, XG)
 * A few different CLI UI options

 And also what isn't supported (yet):
 * Format 2 MIDI files
 * Mid track tempo/time signature changes (right now setting global tempo as the first tempo change encountered)
+  * Need to be able to change tempo (also other timing events) at runtime.
+Format 1 tempo changes are all in track 1 and are global.
+Format 2 tempo changes are track-local.
 * There's likely a lot MIDI files out their with broken headers that will raise an exception in CoolMIDI

 UI Screenshot